Lab128

 How much does Lab128 cost?

 Lab128's feature set exceeds many commercial products, at a fraction of their cost.
-If compared with Oracle OEM, Quest Spotlight for Oracle, CA Unicenter, Lab128 costs only about 10-15% of their cost for the average setup and even less for the large Oracle servers.
-Press here to see Lab128 pricing: License Types and Costs.
+If compared with Oracle OEM, Quest Spotlight for Oracle, CA Unicenter, Lab128 costs only about 20-30% of their cost for the average setup and even less for the large Oracle servers.

 What are the limitations of the trial version?

 The trial version is not limited in any way in terms of functionality.
-The trial version is limited by the time you can use it - 30 days since the day when the trial authorization key was issued.
+The trial version is limited by the time you can use it.

 How much does it cost to upgrade to the future versions?